 - hole punch

 - various yarns and fibers

 - beads and embellishments

-Please join our Art of Healing Community:
+Join our Art of Healing Community!

 What was your favorite part of this project? (working with your hands, designing the loom with paint, choosing the fiber design, reflecting on the meditative aspect of the project, etc.)

 Did this project introduce you to something new?
 Is this your first time making a circle weaving or have you made something like this before?

 - Or, please write your own creative response to how this project made you feel.